instructure/canvas-ios/README.md

 MDM Profile settings are saved in `UserDefaults.standard` and keyed by `com.apple.configuration.managed`.
+These logins are added to the list of previous logins on the start screen.

 Use our `MDMManager` to observe changes such as managed logins.